srss-BIProject/Alertness_detection/README.md

    ## **IDEA**
-   A system that can automatically detect driver drowsiness in a real time video stream and then play an alarm if the driver      appears to be drowsy.
+   A system that can automatically detect driver drowsiness in a real time video stream and shows an alert message if the driver appears to be drowsy.

    ## **WORKING**